Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 The authState changes to isAuthenticated therefore the PublicRoute's check is being triggered.
 I don't understand why if I run the useNavigate in the roleBasedNavigation it doesn't redirect immediately.
 But instead if continues running the code until eventually the PublicRoute's useNavigate is triggered.
 Ideas: So, what we don't want is the check to run.
 The check is running because the authState is being updated.
 I need to

+Oct 12
+Finished refactoring to centralize everything by core modules.
+Moving on to implementing better access and refresh tokens.
+I haven't decided if my access token will always have user data of just the user id.
+Role checking for protected routes in the backend was done by checking the jwt token's data.
+But that means that when refreshing an access token I will have to create that data again.